Hólmatungur in Jökulsárgljúfur canyon

 Dark folklore

-Like many places in Iceland, Hólmatungur has its folklore.
-The tale is rather dark and tells of a female farmer, Þórunn the rich, from a nearby farm Ás in Kelduhverfi, who once lived at Hólmatungur with all her servants.
-They had moved there and found sanctuary when an epidemic raged in Iceland in the late 16th century.
-They stayed in Hólmatungur relatively comfortably until their food supply started running short.
-She had already slaughtered all her sheep and other domestic animals.
-Since they had no news of the plague, she slaughtered and cooked the sheepherder for their survival.
-When he had been prepared, she demanded to take the first bite for evaluation.
-After chewing on it for a few minutes, she spat it out, claiming that it tasted horrible and was poisonous, and decided to move back to the farm.
-The real reason was that since Þórunn was a rather chubby lady, she was worried that she would be next on the menu.
-The reason was not revealed until years later on her deathbed, where she admitted that the sheepherder was the most delicious meat she had ever tasted.
+Like many locations in Iceland, Hólmatungur is steeped in folklore.
+A rather grim story involves Þórunn the Rich, a female farmer from the nearby farm Ás in Kelduhverfi, who once resided in Hólmatungur with her servants.
+They relocated there to find refuge during an epidemic in Iceland in the late 16th century.
+They managed to live relatively comfortably in Hólmatungur until their food supplies dwindled.
+Having already slaughtered all the sheep and other domestic animals, and with no news about the plague, Þórunn resorted to slaughtering and cooking the sheepherder for sustenance.
+After he was prepared, she insisted on taking the first bite to assess its quality.
+After chewing for a few minutes, she spat it out, declaring it tasted awful and was poisonous, and decided to return to the farm.
+The real reason, however, was that Þórunn, being quite plump, feared she might be the next to be eaten.
+This truth was only revealed years later on her deathbed, where she confessed that the sheepherder was the most delicious meat she had ever tasted.

 Finding your way to Hólmatungur